WarriorsOfInnovation-UNIvation/.github/profile/README.md

 # ✨ About UNIvation

-- a cross-platform application applying the basic concepts of spring, web services, service-oriented architecture, Angular, Data Mining, and goodsoftware engineering practices.
+- a cross-platform application using MicroServices Architecture and Docker Images, applying the basic concepts of spring, web services, service-oriented architecture, Angular, Data Mining, and goodsoftware engineering practices.
 -  It is composed of two modules: catering and foyer management with a university forum and connects them using an SSO single sign-on module based on SAML (Security Assertion Markup Language) with an interface of configuration.
 - Managing the identities and access between the different applications.